3 Tips For Designing Your Custom HomeMarch 6, 2013

-Building your dream house can easily turn into a nightmare without proper planning and preparation.
+Building your dream home can easily turn into a nightmare without proper planning and preparation.
 While you may have visions of elaborately decorated trees during the holidays or walls covered in artwork created by your favorite artist, first you need to address the bare bones of your new home.
-Here are three tips to get you started with the planning process, which can make or break a new home according to Better Homes and Gardens.
+Here are three tips for designing your custom home:

 Start with the Basics

-Grab a notebook and pencil for the earliest planning stages of a custom home in PA.
+Grab a notebook and pencil for the earliest planning stages of a custom home.
 Draw out a rough sketch of the layout as this will be professionally drafted by your custom builder.
 As for amenities and premium features, such as stainless steel appliances or heated floors, write lists in your notebook.
 Use a separate sheet of paper for each room, and prioritize the list with features you cannot live without.
+This will help the custom home builder design and then build the home you want.

 Plan for the Future

-Color, light and flow of a home play a major role in physical and physiological issues.
-For instance, each winter millions of Americans struggle with SAD, Seasonal Affective Disorder, because of a lack of natural light.
+The color, light, and flow of a home play a major role in the atmosphere of the home and can also affect mood.
+For instance, each winter, millions of Americans struggle with SAD, Seasonal Affective Disorder, because of a lack of natural light.
 Having plenty of well-positioned windows can remedy this issue.
-Room colors play an essential role in a person’s mood.
+Room colors also play an essential role in a person’s mood.
 While certain colors illicit feelings of happiness and peace, such as green and yellow, other colors excite and energize including red and orange.
 The flow of a room can have real consequences in the case of a physical impairment, such as if you have an accident that requires you to be wheelchair bound.
 You’ll quickly discover that your master suite on the third floor will be unused if you depend on a spiraling staircase to reach it.